silx-kit/h5web/README.md

 runs the `lint` and `test` scripts above on push (to any branch).

 [Netlify](https://www.netlify.com/) is used for continuous deployment.
 The project's `master` branch is deployed automatically to https://h5web.netlify.app/.
-Netlify also adds its own GitHub Actions workflow and deploys each branch, commit and pull request individually to URLs of the form:
+Netlify also deploys each pull request individually to URLs of the form:

-- https:\//<branch-name\>--h5web.netlify.app/
-- https:\//<commit-sha\>--h5web.netlify.app/
 - https:\//deploy-preview-<pr-number\>--h5web.netlify.app/

 ## Icon set